godfreyicu/Tomato-Leaf-Disease-Classification-Using-MobileNetv2-in-MATLAB/README.md

 ## RESULTS OF MODEL TRAINING

-The model was trained on 2000 images of different potato leaf diseases and the following results were obtained
+The model was trained on 1000 images of each of the different potato leaf diseases and the following results were obtained

 **Test Accuracy:** 0.92308
 **F1 Score:** 0.91102